 Bottling plants are used for filling pressure vessels for breathing gases.
 This plant includes the complete equipment necessary to fill the bottles.
 The plant begins immediately behind the closing valve at the pipeline for the gas to be bottled or at the suction socket of the transfer system.

 2.4 Nitrox

-Nitrox is a mixture of the breathing gases, compressed air and oxygen with an oxygen content of at least 22 %.
+Nitrox is a breathing gas mixture, compressed air and oxygen with an oxygen content of at least 22 %.